Office of Undergraduate Research Undergraduate research will set you apart.

 13. Auburn University at Montgomery

-• Graduate Student Winner: Denise Burgos, Clinical Psychology, “Does a defendant’s ascribed socio-economic status impact mock jurors’ verdict and sentencing decisions?”
+• Graduate Winner: Denise Burgos, Clinical Psychology, “Does a defendant’s ascribed socio-economic status impact mock jurors’ verdict and sentencing decisions?”

 Auburn Research: Student Symposium 2019